 Look at that photo above and tell me you don't want to eat that delicious gelato too!

 Address: Via Toscana, 90/A, Bologna

-On my last night, I tried my third and final gelateria, Cremeria La Vecchia Stalla.
+On my last night, I tried my third high-quality gelateria, Cremeria La Vecchia Stalla.

-I ordered the chocolate with rum and cookies ‘n cream, which was drizzled with some chocolate sauce and served with a wafer.
+I ordered the chocolate with rum and cookies and cream, which was drizzled with some chocolate sauce and served with a wafer.

-This shop also had a refrigerator full of pre-made desserts for those who want something other than gelato.
+This Italian gelato shop also had a refrigerator full of pre-made desserts for those who want something different.

 Other Recommended Gelaterias in Bologna

 Not surprisingly, eating gelato in Bologna was one of my favorite food experiences in Emilia-Romagna.